owkin/fedeca/README.md

 This will run all the pre-commit hooks at each commit, ensuring a clean repo.

-All estimated runtimes computations use as reference machine a Mac M3 Pro with 18G of RAM and an internet connexion at 120Mbps as measured by fast.com.
+All estimated runtimes computations use as reference machine a Mac M3 Pro with 18G of RAM and an internet connexion with a speed of 120Mbps (as measured by fast.com).

 ## Quickstart